wrld3d/wrld-sdk-samples/android/README.md

 1. In Eclipse, go to `File > Switch Workspace > Other...`
 2. Select an empty folder to use as a Workspace
-3. Go to `Eclipse > Preferences`, find `NDK Location` under `Android > NDK` and set it to wherever you installed the NDK to.
+3. Go to `Eclipse > Preferences` on OSX, `Window > Preferences` on Windows.
+4. Find `NDK Location` under `Android > NDK` and set it to wherever you installed the NDK to.
-4. Right-click on the Package Explorer sidebar and choose `Import...`
+5. Right-click on the Package Explorer sidebar and choose `Import...`
-5. Select `Android > Existing Android Code Into Workspace`
+6. Select `Android > Existing Android Code Into Workspace`
-6. Select the `android` folder in the repo and click `Finish`
+7. Select the `android` folder in the Example App and click `Finish`
-7. Right click the project, and select `Android Tools > Add Native Support...`
+8. Right click the project, and select `Android Tools > Add Native Support...`
-8. To speed up compile times, see [this section below](#speeding-up-build-times) for compiling with multiple threads.
+9. To speed up compile times, see [this section below](#speeding-up-build-times) for compiling with multiple threads.
-9. Ensure that you have set an eeGeo API key [as described above](#eegeo-api-key).
-9. To run the project, right-click it and select `Run As > Android Application`
+10. To run the project, right-click it and select `Run As > Android Application`

+After selecting an Android device from the dialog, the app should then run as normal.

-## C++03 Builds
+## Optional Steps

-By default, the above steps will build the project with C\+\+11.
-If you wish to build a C\+\+03 only version, follow these additional steps:

-1. Download the latest C\+\+03 version of the eeGeo Android SDK: `./update.platform.sh -p android -c`
+### Build for debugging

+If you wish to attach a debugger, you will need to build the app in debug mode.
+You can do this by supplying the `NDK_DEBUG` option to the ndk-build command.
+This is done as follows:

-2. Right-click the project and select `Properties`
+-   Right-click the project and select **Properties**
-3. Under C/C\+\+ Build, uncheck "Use default build command".
+-   Under **C/C\+\+ Build**, uncheck "Use default build command".
-4. Add `COMPILE_CPP_03=1` to the command in the "Build command" field.
-5. For example: `ndk-build COMPILE_CPP_03=1`
-6. Run the project as normal.

-## Debug & Release Builds

-You can specify whether to build in debug mode or release mode by using the `NDK_DEBUG` option.

-For example, to build in debug, follow the steps described [here](#c03-builds) to edit the ndk-build command, and replace it with the following:

--	`ndk-build NDK_DEBUG=1`
+-   In the "Build command" field, add the `NDK_DEBUG` option: `ndk-build NDK_DEBUG=1`

-This will disable optimizations and generate debug symbols.
 See the [NDK documentation](http://developer.android.com/ndk/guides/ndk-build.html#dvr) for more details on the `NDK_DEBUG` option and how it interacts with the `android:debuggable` option in the Android manifest.

-## Speeding up build times
+### Speeding up build times

 1. Compiling on multiple threads: